rsyncOSX/RsyncUIdocs/content/post/Built.md

                                      configurationsdata.validhiddenIDs)
     }
 ```
 All views which require data about tasks get data by a mutable property wrapper `@Bindable var rsyncUIdata: RsyncUIconfigurations`.
 Within `RsyncUIconfigurations` there is a observed variable holding the data structure about tasks.
 When tasks are updated, like timestamp last run, the class which executes the tasks does two jobs when executing tasks is completed.
 The internal datastructure is always updated.
-The first job is to send the changed updated datastructure up to the view by an *escaping closure*, `@escaping ([Configuration]) -> Void)`.
+The first job is to send the changed updated datastructure up to the view by an *escaping closure*, `@escaping ([SynchronizeConfiguration]) -> Void)`.
 The view updates the observed variable holding the data structure about tasks and the SwiftUI runtime updates the views.
 The second job is to write the updates the permanent storage.

 When there are changes on data the complete datastructure is written to file, like if there are 2000 logrecords and adding a new log record causes 2001 records to be written to the JSON-file.
 Data for the views are made avaliable by a `@Bindable` property and an `@Observable` object.